maddevsio/seo-analyzer/README.md

 In the last step, you can specify the url you want to analyse.

-## Installation to project
+## How to use as API

-Install with npm
+Install to the project.

 ```sh
 npm install -D seo-analyzer